 The appraisers at Eldridge Appraisals Inc. have the necessary experience and credentials to provide plausible appraisals and testimony, assisting in your successful compensation.
-We understand and utilize Standard 8 of the Uniform Standards of Professional Appraisal Practice that allows a professional appraiser a method to address this problem and the proper way that it should be presented in a court of law.
+We understand and utilize the Standards Rules of the Uniform Standards of Professional Appraisal Practice that allows a professional appraiser a method to address this problem and the proper way that it should be presented in a court of law.

 Hypothetical and Extraordinary Assumptions Definitions

-Extraordinary Assumptions-An assumption directly related to a specific assignment, which if found to be false, could alter the appraiser’s opinions or conclusions.
+Extraordinary Assumptions-An assumption directly related to a specific assignment, as of the effective date of the assignment which if found to be false, could alter the appraiser’s opinions or conclusions.
+[Definitions line 73-75]

 These recommendations are intended as guidance only and Eldridge Appraisals Inc. assumes no responsibility for statements made or advice given.